Anidipta/Afame-Technologies-ML/README.md

-# Afame-Technologies-ML
+# 🚀 Afame-Technologies-ML

-## Projects Completed - **2**
+## 🌟 Projects Completed - **2**

-### Task 2 -> CUSTOMER CHURN PREDICITON
+### Task 2 -> **📉 CUSTOMER CHURN PREDICTION**

-**Dataset:**
+**🗂 Dataset:**
-It is the dataset of a U.S. bank customer for getting the information that , this particular customer will leave bank or not.
+This dataset contains information about U.S. bank customers, providing insights into whether a particular customer is likely to leave the bank or not.

-**Objective:**
+**🎯 Objective:**
-Develop a model to predict customer churn for a subscription- based service or business.
-Use historical customer data, including features like usage behavior and customer demographics, and try algorithms like Logistic Regression, Random Forests, or Gradient Boosting to predict churn.
+The goal is to develop a predictive model for customer churn in a subscription-based service or business.
+Using historical customer data, including usage behavior and demographics, we will apply machine learning algorithms like Logistic Regression, Random Forests, or Gradient Boosting to predict customer churn.

-### Task 4 -> SPAM SMS DETECTION
+### Task 4 -> **📲 SPAM SMS DETECTION**

-**Dataset:**
+**🗂 Dataset:**
-The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.
+The SMS Spam Collection is a dataset of 5,574 SMS tagged messages collected for spam research.
+Each message is labeled as either ham (legitimate) or spam.

-**Objective:**
+**🎯 Objective:**
-Build an AI model that can classify SMS messages as spam or legitimate.
-Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages
+The aim is to build an AI model capable of classifying SMS messages as either spam or legitimate.
+Techniques like TF-IDF and word embeddings will be combined with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines to accurately identify spam messages.